-As we participate in exercise or sports activities, an increase in inflammation is a universal side effect that applies to everyone.
+As we participate in exercise or sports activities, an increase in inflammation is a universal side effect.
 As we start to age, tendinitis, arthritis, bursitis, or pain is a chronic side effect that naturally occurs.

 Fish oil has been shown to reduce these possible side effects of inflammation.
-A daily dosage of 3-6 grams (total of EPA and DPA) for 22 weeks resulted in decreased joint tenderness and stiffness in the morning (page 130 in book below).
+A daily dosage of 3-6 grams (total of EPA and DPA) for 22 weeks resulted in decreased joint tenderness and stiffness in the morning (see page 130 in the book referenced below).

 Reductions in Anxiety

-Research has demonstrated that fish oil can assist to reduce anxiety.
-This study was for medical students.
-They did a pre and post self-report test that measured anxiety called the Beck Anxiety Inventory.
+Research has demonstrated that fish oil can assist in reducing anxiety.
+This study followed medical students who completed the Beck Anxiety Inventory pre and post treatment.
 A dosage of 2.5 grams of omega-3 was able to reduce anxiety by 20%.

 Smith-Ryan, A. E. & Antonio, J. (2013).
 Sports Nutrition and Performance Enhancing Supplements.
 Linus Learning.